Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 We needed a way to connect everything up: Tasks, Interactions, Events, Items, NPC.
 We experimented a bit, but in the end, the easiest method was the best: Something happens, send a unique signal (string) that identifies what happened to the master, the master checks through each manager to see if there's logic to be run, and let the manager do its thing.

-As expected, the artists hated this system.
-It was mostly guesswork, and to know specific signals, you had to look through the code and piece things together to get the correct signal.
+As usual the artists hated this system.
+It was mostly guesswork, and to know specific signals you had to look through the code and piece things together to get the correct signal.

-So I spent an entire day working on Signals, a class which just contains a string, but comes with its own editor widget, is implicitly casted and equal to a string, and for the sake of working with ActionGraph, I had to learn how to do custom JSON Serializers and Deserializers for it.
+So I spent an entire day working on Signals, a class which just contains a string, but comes with its own editor widget and is implicitly casted and equal to a string.

+Populating the menu was a huge pain, a lot of C# reflection and JSON deserialization was involved, so I had to learn how to do custom JSON Serializers and Deserializers for it.

 <ImageCollage images={["ubres/signal_search.jpg", "ubres/signal_events.jpg", "ubres/signal_scene.jpg", "ubres/signal_task.jpg"]} />